savonet/liquidshop/3/CFP.md

 Hi everybody,

-We are glad to announce the second edition of *Liquidshop*, the Liquidsoap workshop, which will be held online on
+We are glad to announce the third edition of *Liquidshop*, the Liquidsoap workshop, which will be held online on

     ** Thursday 30 May 2023 **